ruanpienaar/goanna/README.md

  ]}
 ```

-So once you've added some nodes, you can enable a trace pattern with Module, Module Function or Module Function Arity.
+So once you've added some nodes, you can enable a trace pattern with Module, Module Function, Module Function Arity or write your own trace match spec with help of redbug's string parsing to dbg trace match spec code.
-**Module Function match spec coming soon.
-Where you'd be able to trace functionality and have traces returned based on the match spec**

 Tracing Example:
 ```Erlang